ItsAlphaNeon/VRCacheManager/README.md

+# VRChat now has encrypted cache.
+This means no more archiving and revisiting of worlds.
+This project is now discontinued until further notice.

 # VRCacheManager

 VRCacheManager is a tool designed to manage VRChat cache files, allowing you to rename, delete, view information, and replace the ErrorWorld.